Frequently Asked Questions

 Is the museum wheelchair accessible?

-What is the parking like at the Mighty Eighth museum?
+What is the parking like at the museum?

-The National Museum of the Mighty Eighth has a large open parking lot for visitors to use free of charge.
+The National Museum of the Mighty Eighth Air Force has a large open parking lot for visitors to use free of charge.
 There is also space for those traveling in RVs to park while visiting the museum.
+There is no overnight parking permitted.

 How does someone get to the museum?